chrisjwaddell/blue-moon/README.md

 Each setting can be specific, relative or *current*.

 ## Day
-Day can be a number such as "15", meaning the 15th of the month, it can be "+5", meaning 5 days in the future, it can be a specific day name such as "Wednesday" or a day and week.
+Day can be a number such as "15", meaning the 15th of the month, it can be "+5", meaning 5 days in the future, it can be a specific dayname such as "Wednesday", it can be a dayname and week such as "Wednesday 1" or it can be "current".
 It can be a specific day of the month such as "Monday 2" meaning the second Monday of each month.

 The *day* property is mandatory.